infracloudio/django-acorn/tutorial.md

 ## Running the application using Dashboard

 In this option you use the published Acorn application image to deploy the Vote Poll sample application in just a few clicks.
 It allows you to deploy your applications faster without any additional configurations.
-Let us see below how you can deploy the articles app to the Acorn platform dashboard.
+Let us see below how you can deploy the vote app to the Acorn platform dashboard.

 1. Login to the [Acorn Platform](https://acorn.io/auth/login)  using the Github Sign-In option with your Github user.
 2. Select the “Create Acorn” option.